keenanromain/DecemberCal/README.md

-Overview

-This project is a microservice-oriented application composed of four independently containerized services, all orchestrated through a single docker-compose.yml file.
-The architecture cleanly separates concerns between data storage, data access, data mutation, and user interaction, making it easy to reason about, extend, and deploy.

-At a high level, the system includes:
+#DecemberCal 📅

+This project is an event-driven calendar application that lets users create, update, view, and delete events that they schedule through a simple interface.

+The project was developed using a microservice architecture composed of four independently containerized services:

-Postgres – the central relational database for persistent storage
+1. **Postgres** – the central relational database for persistent storage

-write-service – the backend service responsible for handling all data creation, updates, and business logic related to writes
+2. **Read-Service (Go**)** – the backend service responsible for data reads

-read-service – the backend service that exposes optimized, read-only endpoints for fetching application data
+3. **Write-Service (TypeScript)** – the backend service responsible for data writes, updates, and deletes

-frontend – a lightweight UI that interacts with the read/write services over HTTP
+4. **Frontend** – a lightweight UI that interacts with the read/write services

+Each service is orchestrated through a single `docker-compose.yml` file found in the root of the respository.

+At a high level, the system also includes:

+Postgres
+ - Read Replication

+write-service
+ - Database Migrations

+read-service
+ - Server Send Events (SSE)

+frontend
+ - NGINX Configuration

 To start the environment from scratch, use the helper script:
 ```
 ./docker_refresh.sh
 ```